fpereiro/proof/notes.md

       - If square is blank (which means we saw two blanks in a row):
          - Go one to the right.
          - -> 2arg
-      - If the square is neither blank nor contains the 3rd argument, go to (*).
+      - If the square is neither blank nor contains 3arg, go to (*).

 In other words: f will
    1) go to the leftmost of the tape
-   2) go right until finding either the 3rd argument or two blanks in a row 3-1) if it finds the 3rd argument, -> 1arg.
+   2) go right until finding either 3arg or two blanks in a row 3-1) if it finds 3arg, -> 1arg.
    3-2) if it finds two blanks in a row, advance one more position and -> 2arg.

 ## e (erase)